avramovic/IMDbPlay/README.md

 # New!
 Tampermonkey userscript

-You can now use IMDbPlay via Tampermonkey and other similar plugins.
-Install [Tampermonkey](https://www.tampermonkey.net/), then [install IMDbPlay](https://github.com/avramovic/IMDbPlay/raw/master/IMDbPlay.user.js)
+You can now use IMDbPlay via Tampermonkey and other similar extensions.
+Install [Tampermonkey](https://www.tampermonkey.net/), then [install IMDbPlay](https://github.com/avramovic/IMDbPlay/raw/master/IMDbPlay.user.js).

 ## Installation